What is Agency?

 An agent has a fiduciary responsibility to the principal.
 The word fiduciary is etymologically related to the word “faithful.”
 The agent is legally required to be faithful to the principalʼs best interests, even at the expense of the agentʼs own, personal interests.

-- A general agent is authorized to conduct a series of transactions involving a continuity of service, and may be empowered to enter into contracts which are binding on the principal.
+A general agent has a wide range of authority, and may be empowered to enter into contracts which are binding on the principal.
 An example of a general agent would be the manager of a business owned by an absentee owner.

 A real estate agent is a special agent whose power and authority is limited to accomplishing a specific, and limited assignment.
-A real estate agent is a special agent and does not have the power or authority to enter into contracts on behalf of the principal.
+A real estate agent does not have the authority to enter into contracts on behalf of the principal.
 As a buyerʼs agent, any agreement that I have negotiated is subject to approval of the buyer whom I am representing.

 Duties of an Agent